ever-co/ever-gauzy/README.md

 ### Production

--   Check [Gauzy Pulumi](https://github.com/ever-co/ever-gauzy-pulumi) project, it makes Clouds deployments possible with a single command (`pulumi up`)
+-   See [Setup Gauzy for Client Server](https://github.com/ever-co/ever-gauzy/wiki/Setup-Gauzy-for-Client-Server) for more information about production setup on your servers.

-Note: it currently supports AWS EKS (Kubernetes) for development and production (recommended) with Application Load Balancers and AWS RDS Serverless PostgreSQL DB deployments.
-In addition, we implemented deployments to ECS EC2 and Fargate Clusters.
+-   In addition, check [Gauzy Pulumi](https://github.com/ever-co/ever-gauzy-pulumi) project, it makes Clouds deployments possible with a single command (`pulumi up`).
+Note: it currently supports AWS EKS (Kubernetes) for development and production with Application Load Balancers and AWS RDS Serverless PostgreSQL DB deployments.
+We also implemented deployments to ECS EC2 and Fargate Clusters in the same Pulumi project.

 ## Contribute